ekim493/cs1371-autograder/README.md

 - Open a new terminal **while the previous one is still running**, and type `docker commit CONTAINER_NAME ekim493/cs1371-autograder:latest`.
     - Replace CONATINER_NAME with the name of the current container.
 This can be found in the Docker desktop app under the 'containers' tab.
     - **Ensure you are logged in**
-- Finally, push the image to the web using `docker push ekim493/cs1371-autograder` (still in the new terminal).
+- Finally, push the image to the web using `docker push ekim493/cs1371-autograder` (while still in the new terminal).
 - In gradescope, go to 'Configure Autograder', select 'Manual Docker configuration', and then type in the docker image name. `ekim493/cs1371-autograder:latest` in this case.
 ## Stucture
 `Dockerfile` is the file used to build our Docker environment